Each Saturday at 2–3 PM Pacific, (3–4 Rocky, 4–5 Central, 5–6 Eastern)

 By contrast, the will of the state is the driving force of the civil law.
 In civil-law countries covering almost the entire globe, the controlling question is, what does the state by its code command?
 In a common-law country such as ours, the troublesome problem confronting the court and jury, says Stryker, is not so much what the law is, as what happened.
 Did he steal?
 Did he assault?
 Did he commit arson?
 Did he kill, and under what circumstances? —Brent Allan Winters

-Because our Constitution neither requires, nor commands, nor allows anything of the people of the United States but only of public employees, office-holders, and other dependents, it is neither legislation nor statutes but a excellent expression—in a long tradition of expressions—of the ancient principles of common-law government. —Brent Allan Winters
+Because our Constitution neither requires, nor commands, anything of the people of the United States but only of public employees, office-holders, and other dependents, it is neither legislation nor statutes but a excellent expression—in a long tradition of expressions—of the ancient principles of common-law government. —Brent Allan Winters